Social Diffusion Sources Can Escape Detection: Hiding in Real-Life Networks

 \item \textbf{Prostitution}~\cite{rocha2010information}---the giant component of a sexual contacts network between escorts and customers from a Brazilian online community.
 The network consists of 15810 nodes and 38540 edges.
 A node represents either an escort or a customers, while an edge between an escort and a customer indicates that the former reported a sexual contact with the latter. \end{itemize}

 The experimental procedure for the first three (smaller) real-life networks remains the same as for random networks with $1,000$ nodes in the main article, whereas the procedure for the last three (larger) real-life networks is the same as for random networks with $100,000$ nodes.
+The results of our simulations for smaller networks are presented in Figures from~\ref{fig:subo-simulation-line-real-small} to~\ref{fig:edge-simulation-heat-real-small}, while the results for smaller networks are presented in Figures from~\ref{fig:subo-simulation-line-real-large} to~\ref{fig:edge-simulation-heat-real-large}.
+For an evaluation of the source detection algorithms themselves, before any attempts of hiding, see Figures~\ref{fig:real-small-before-bars} and~\ref{fig:real-large-before-bars}.

-The results of our simulations for smaller networks are presented in Figures from~\ref{fig:bot-simulation-line-real-small} to~\ref{fig:edge-simulation-heat-real-small}, while the results for smaller networks are presented in Figures from~\ref{fig:bot-simulation-line-real-large} to~\ref{fig:edge-simulation-heat-real-large}.
 Regarding the smaller networks, results seem to be largely consistent with observation made for the random networks.
 One noticeable difference is the reduced effectiveness of heuristics adding nodes against rumor source detection algorithm in the St Lucia and the Facebook networks.
 It might be caused by the relatively large density of these two networks, causing most of the BFS trees computed by the rumor algorithm to be star-like.
 In case of the larger networks, the evader is hidden even without any strategic manipulations to a greater degree than in randomly generated networks, suggesting that correctly identifying the source of diffusion in the real world might be even harder than our simulations on synthetic data indicate.